bgoonz/BGOONZ_BLOG_2.0/notes/articles/DEV Community.md

 #

-# These lines can be re-ordered; they are executed from top to bottom.
+# These lines can be re-ordered; they are executed from top to bottom

 #

-# If you remove a line here THAT COMMIT WILL BE LOST.
+# If you remove a line here THAT COMMIT WILL BE LOST

 #

-# However, if you remove everything, the rebase will be aborted.
+# However, if you remove everything, the rebase will be aborted

 #